Seekatar/OktaPosh/docs/New-OktaPasswordPolicy.md

 ```

 ### -ExcludeAttributes
-Array of attributes to exclude from password
+The User profile attributes whose values must be excluded from the password: currently only supports firstName and lastName

 ```yaml
 Type: String[]